 Tuomela held the position of Artistic Director of the Time of Music Festival between 1999 and 2008.
 Between 2008 and 2013, he was Composer-in-Residence of the Joensuu Orchestra and during 2010-14 chairman of the Society of Finnish Composers.
 He has been directing the Hetta Music Festival in finnish Lapland since 2020.

-Tuomela still appears as conductor at times, with contemporary music and opera as his specialities.
+Tuomela worked as conductor during ca 1990-2010, with contemporary music and opera as his specialities.
 He has performed with professional orchestras in all Scandinavian countries, Germany, Spain, Portugal, Russia, and Lithuania.
 Lisäkappale tekstiä.
 Article Tapio Tuomela – a musical thriathlonist